ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.solarmanpv/README.md

 the blacklist.
 The corresponding data points can be deleted, which makes the number of objects clearer.

+Since 16.04.2023 Solarman has switched to a new platform.
+Further adaptations of the api, as far as they exist, have not been made.

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 0.4.0 (2023-04-16)
+* (raschy) Solarman has switched to a new platform

 ### 0.3.2 (2023-03-28)
 * (raschy) Error 'DB-closed' fixed